folio-org/stripes-acq-components/experimental/form-engine/README.md

 - **KISS** - Simple, clear design with Factory and Strategy patterns

 **⚡ High Performance**
-- WeakMap caching with automatic memory cleanup
+- Efficient caching with automatic cleanup
 - Centralized SchedulerService for all async operations
 - Selective event subscriptions with bubble support
 - Component and computation memoization